Solar active region scaling laws revisited: Results

 The standard deviation of the tilt values, on the other hand, displays a much clearer trend with magnetic flux (Fig.~\ref{fig:joyscatter}), significant at $6\sigma$.
 A linear best fit results in

 Given our above finding $d\sim\log{\Phi}$, we also construct a plot of $\sigma_J$ vs.\ $d$ (Fig.~\ref{fig:joyscatter}, right panel).
-The alignment of the points becomes even tighter in this case, indicating that the geometry of the rising loop plays a more direct role in regulating deviations from Joy's law.
+The alignment of the points becomes even tighter in this case, {\revtwo apparently} indicating that the geometry of the rising loop plays a more direct role in regulating deviations from Joy's law.
 An exponential fit is found to be a {\revone convincing description ($p$-value 0.73)} of the relation:

-Note that the stronger dependence of the scatter on $d$ may at least partly be caused by a simple geometrical effect.
-For an uncertainty $\sigma_p$ in the determination of the pole position, the error in tilt determination will be $\sigma_p/d$, decreasing with separation.
+Note, {\revtwo however,} that the stronger dependence of the scatter on $d$ may at least partly be caused by a simple geometrical effect.
+For an uncertainty $\sigma_p$ in the determination of the pole position, the error in tilt determination will be $\sigma_p/d$, decreasing with separation. {\revtwo This effect may also contribute to the tighter alignment of the points in the lower panel. }

-{\revone Note that the possibility that the poorer alignment of the scatter against flux may be due to lower precision of the flux determination cannot be completely discarded.
+{\revone Note also that the possibility that the poorer alignment of the scatter against flux may be due to lower precision of the flux determination cannot be completely discarded.
 However, we do not consider this possibility highly likely, given that flux values in the ARISE catalogue were carefully cross-checked comparing MDI vs HMI data and against other catalogues (\citealt{ARISE1}).
 Furthermore, \cite{Fisher1995} report a similarly tight relation between $d$ and tilt scatter even though their $d$ values were determined from white light images only, implying significantly larger uncertainties.
 Finally, we note that \cite{Stenflo2012} report a much stronger dependence of tilt scatter on $\Phi$ but only for flux values in the range $0.1$--$1\,$SNU, below that studied here.}

 It remains to determine the form of the distribution of the residuals around Joy's law.
 The decreasing trend of scatter around the law, equation~(\ref{eq:joyscatter}), suggests to use normalized residuals $r_J=(\gamma_J- \langle\gamma_J\rangle)/\sigma_J$.
 The histogram of the $r_J$ values using equation~(\ref{eq:joyscatter}) for $\sigma_J$ is displayed in Fig.~\ref{fig:joyslaw_residuals_dnorm}.
 Clearly, with this normalization, the full sample collapses onto a nearly universal distribution.